brettshollenberger/codecabulary/Active Record Validations.md

 #### The Big Bad List of Rails Validations

 This list, and additional information, is available via the [Rails Guides](http://guides.rubyonrails.org/active_record_validations_callbacks.html).
-Here, we've included additional clarification where necessary.
+This section of the Wiki is a direct copy of the source available at the Rails Guides, and will evolve into our standard style and approach as we have time to complete it.

 `validates :acceptance`